 How to arrange a private Autistic Spectrum Disorder assessment

 Autistic Spectrum Disorder (ASD) is a medical diagnosis and requires an assessment by a psychiatrist.
-The best route is to ask your GP to refer you to a psychiatrist who assesses ASD, although some private psychiatrists may accept a self-referral.
+The best route is for the student to ask their GP to refer them to a psychiatrist who assesses ASD, although some private psychiatrists may accept a self-referral.

 It is difficult in Plymouth to have an assessment on the NHS.
 There is an assessment centre in Exeter for those people who fall under Devon NHS but the waiting list can be very long.

-It may be that you decide to go privately.
+It may be that the student decides to go privately.
 Below are contact details of private psychiatrists who assess for ASD.
-The cost starts at around £300 and you should check this before attending any appointment.
-If you are a student at the University of Plymouth and have any questions at all, you are welcome to make an appointment with a Disability Advisor.
+The cost starts at around £300 and the student should check this before attending any appointment.
+If students at the University of Plymouth have any questions at all, they are welcome to make an appointment with a Disability Advisor.
 This can be done at the Learning Gateway.

 Dr Elin Davies

 Tel: 0330 124 4305 (9:00–17:00)